Who wins? Extroverts or introverts

 So far, advantage extrovert.
 With higher-profile jobs, better job interviewing skills and the ability to effortlessly interact and self-promote, the more outgoing people will have an easier time landing jobs and moving up the ranks.

-However, a new study from Professor Adam M. Grant at the University of Pennsylvania shows that when it comes to earning potential, extroverts aren’t the clear winners.
+However, a study from Professor Adam M. Grant at the University of Pennsylvania shows that when it comes to earning potential, extroverts aren’t the clear winners.
+[Opens as a PDF.]

 For this study, researchers tested the personalities of 340 sales representatives, ranking their level of introversion or extroversion.
 The reps were positioned on a seven-point scale, with one being the most introverted and seven being the most extroverted.